fybrik/fybrik/docs/TLSsupport.md

 ## Requirements
 - TLS communication is an optional feature, if it is not turned ON, the regular TCP/HTTP communication should be available
 - TLS can be extended to mutual TLS
+- Client (Fybrik manager) and servers (connectors) configuration can be set independently, if there is no match the connection will fail.
+  - Client when it starts always loads all provided certificates and keys, after that it tries to connect to the server based on server's URL.
+  - Server loads the provided certificates only it is configured to use TLS, and loads CA certificates if mutual TLS is ON.
 - The system should allow setting required TLS parameters, Certificates, Certificate Authorities (CA).
 - If CA are not set, the default CA will be used.
 Due to close communication between Fybrik manager and connectors, explicit setting CA will **replace** the default goLang or Java CA settings.
 Optionally, they can be merged.